arXiv/arxiv-docs/help/moderation/appeals.md

 <span id="denied"></span>
 ## What if my appeal is denied?

-If the article was in a status pending announcement, it will return to a declined state.
-If your appeal was for reclassification, no changes will be made.
-You will receive a message from The arXiv Content Management & User Support Team, that only explains this status.
-Our moderators are not referees and do not provide detailed feedback with their decisions.
+If your appeal is denied you will receive a message from arXiv staff regarding the decision.
+Detailed feedback about moderation decisions or appeals will not be provided.

 <span id="final"></span>
 ## Can all decisions be appealed?